University of North Carolina Greensboro

 By 2022, UNCG will improve its five-year graduation rate from any accredited institution to 62.4%.
 This is an improvement over a base of 56.7% for UNCG’s 2010 cohort.

 From UNC Greensboro: UNC Greensboro is designated as a minority-serving institution, with approximately 35 percent of our students coming from underrepresented minority groups.
-Consistently, we are recognized for our success in closing achievement gaps between African-American and White students, most recently in a report by The Education Trust.
+Consistently, we are recognized for our success in closing achievement gaps between African-American and White students, including in a report by The Education Trust.
 For example, our graduation rate for African-American students is almost 20 percent higher than the rate for African-American students at our top 15 peer institutions.
 In addition to being part of the larger Frontier Set, UNCG is one of six institutions chosen by the American Association of State Colleges and Universities to serve in a leadership capacity to help other high potential universities work to promote timely graduation for students from underrepresented communities.

 Achievement Gaps in Undergraduate Degree Efficiency

 By 2021-22, UNCG will reduce by 50% the achievement gap in undergraduate degree efficiency between underrepresented minority and non-underrepresented minority students.